-Soon she became a Partner, Co-Chair of the Civil Rights Department and Vice-Chair of the Employment Law Department.
-She also spent a great deal of time recruiting and mentoring younger associates.
-She understands the importance of investing in the future of others.
-When Wendi made the switch to defend employers and municipalities, she focused her attention on making sure all people with claims of discrimination and civil rights violations were treated fairly and equitably under the laws protecting their rights.
-She also counseled and educated clients on workplace conduct and implementing practices to ensure those rights she held dear were being protected.
+Soon she became a Partner, Co-Chair of the Civil Rights Department, and Vice-Chair of the Employment Law Department.
+She also spent a great deal of time recruiting and mentoring younger associates, understanding all too well the importance of investing in the future of others.
+Making the switch to defend employers and municipalities, Wendi focused on ensuring all people with claims of discrimination and civil rights violations were treated fairly and equitably under the laws protecting their rights.
+She also counseled and educated clients on workplace conduct, implementing practices to ensure those rights she held dear were being protected.

 The Female Hebrew Benevolent Society (FHBS) is the oldest Jewish charitable organization in continuous existence in the United States.
 FHBS’ core mission is to help Jewish women in financial crisis.
 This organization is meaningful to Wendi as she received assistance from the Jewish community as a child.
 Wendi has been serving on the board of FHBS since 2016.